Check your right to cancel

 To keep your existing mobile phone number you need to ask your existing provider for a Porting Authorisation Code (PAC).

-If your ordered your phone online, you can cancel under the Distance Selling Regulations within seven working days.
+If your ordered your phone online, you can cancel under the Consumer Contracts Regulations within 14 days.

 Keeping your mobile number

 You normally have the right to keep the same mobile phone number when you switch mobile provider.

 To do this, you need to ask your existing mobile provider for a Porting Authorisation Code (PAC).

 You give this code to the new provider to make the switch but most companies require a month’s notice.